Updated: a day ago

 But after seven years working at Banco Sabadell, I was feeling stuck in a monotonous job.
 I wasn’t learning anything new, and promotions were not happening.
 Most importantly, I realized that I wasn’t in charge of my professional career.
 I couldn’t rely anymore on an employer that didn’t care about me.
 I had placed my hopes and dreams in the wrong place.

 'I am thankful to all those who said no to me.
 It’s because of them I did it myself.' – Albert Einstein

 We’re always told that whenever we want different results, we can’t continue doing things as we did before.
 Change is not easy.
 It takes time and courage to get out of the comfort zone.
 It may hurt at first.
-Fear can be a powerful tool, mainly when used by a [bad] manager at work.
+Fear can be a powerful tool, especially when used by a bad manager at work.
 It’s also comfortable to rely on a stable, effortless job that pays the bills every month.

 After I quit the bank to focus on my freelance career, I began preparing for my move to America.
-Since I was going to start anew, I chose self-employment to increase my income and enjoy the work.
+Since I was going to start anew, I chose self-employment to increase my income and enjoy work.

 Before I began seeking new clients to work with, I chose to become a member of the ATA.
 Among other benefits, it allowed me to take the exam to become a certified translator.
 The ATA certification is one of the industry’s most respected and recognized credentials.
 It seeks to elevate professional standards, enhance individual performance, and identify translators who possess the knowledge and skills necessary to provide quality translation.

 To earn the ATA certification, the translator must pass a challenging three-hour exam, which comprises three text passages (two out of the three passages must be translated).
 The test assesses the language skills of a professional translator: comprehension of the source-language text, translation techniques, and writing in the target language.
 The current overall pass rate is below 20%.